adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Whatever the reason, we end up having to come up with clever ways to make slow pages faster.
 It's like eating donuts ever day, putting on five stone in weight, and then coming up with innovative ways to make a fat man run fast.
 I'm thinking rocket boots, do you have any better ideas?

 *Innovation* by the way is a dirty word.
 Most often, it's seen as a license to spend a lot of time solving problems that are typically introduced by the same person trying to solve them.

-Ultimately, somebody announces *the page refresh is the problem*.
-To get rid of the page refresh we can put everything on a single page and use AJAX.
-But this is rather obviously not solving the actual problem.
-AJAX doesn't avert the server-side round trip.
-It just avoids the page refresh.

-Even with AJAX, the page still needs to repaint.
-It still has to make requests to the server.
-That's not all.
-There are penalties in using AJAX.
-We need to send more code to the user to do this fancy stuff and we need to write more code to handle errors and to show a custom loading indicator.

-Loading indicators, by the way, are a problem because they aren't accurate, like the browser's native implementation.
-And they aren't familiar to the user&mdash;that is, they are always custom to the site implementing them.
-But familiarity is a UX convention that we should only break if we really really have to.

-It's clear that in many ways by trying to improve the experience we've created a poorer one.
-The problem isn't that the page is slow, the real problem is designing a page that cannot be fast.

-Notes:

-- keep design simple
-- abstract all the common parts.
-In conjunction with previous point, put button in to a module of its own.
-Same class used everywhere.
-Good for gzip and CSS stays the same size.
-The module is reused.